stazz/UtilPack/Source/UtilPack.NuGet.Deployment.MSBuild/README.md

 # UtilPack.NuGet.Deployment.MSBuild

 This project contains MSBuild task, which exposes the functionality of the `NuGetDeployment` class located in [UtilPack.NuGet.Deployment](../UtilPack.NuGet.Deployment) project.
+The task will download, if necessary, the specified NuGet package, and all of its dependencies, and then will deploy the assemblies against specified framework into given directory.

 # Input parameters
 The input parameters of the `UtilPack.NuGet.Deployment.MSBuild.DeployNuGetPackageTask` are listed below.